-This delicious gluten-free, fiber-rich, vegetarian Lentil Soup is one of my favorite easy to make soups!
+This delicious gluten-free, fiber-rich, vegetarian, vegan Lentil Soup is one of my favorite easy to make soups!

 Homemade lentil soup is more nutritious and flavorful than store-bought soups.
 It’s also low-fat, and full of veggies and flavor.